sam-vi/webrtc-icecontroller/README.md

 ## WebRTC-IceController

-This document defines a set of ECMAScript APIs in WebIDL to allow creation of an RTCIceController interface to manage the ICE connection used by an RTCIceTransport.
+This document defines a set of ECMAScript APIs in WebIDL to allow creation of an RTCIceController object to manage the ICE connection used by an RTCPeerConnection.

 ### Published Versions